The Study and Science of Passion: The Meaningful Relationship and the Amazing Motivation of Helen Keller

 Helen Keller was deaf and blind, cut off from the world and human contact, until Anne Sullivan came along.

 The relationship between Helen Keller and Anne Sullivan is truly amazing.
-It not only signifies the autonomy and relatedness of these two individuals, it also magnifies the theory of motivation for both.
+It not only signifies the autonomy and relatedness of these two individuals, but it also magnifies the theory of motivation for both.

 “But I didn’t have the faintest idea of what she was doing.
 I do not know what I thought.
 I have only a tactile memory of my fingers going through those motions and changing from one position to another.

 One day she handed me a cup and spelled the word.
 Then she poured some liquid into the cup and spelled the letters: W-A-T-E-R. ” She says I looked puzzled.
 I was confusing the two words, spelling cup for water and water for cup.

-“Finally I became angry because Miss Sullivan kept repeating the words over and over.
-In despair she led me out to the ivy-covered pump house and made me hold the cup under the spout while she pumped.
+“Finally, I became angry because Miss Sullivan kept repeating the words over and over.
+In despair, she led me out to the ivy-covered pump house and made me hold the cup under the spout while she pumped.

-“In her other hand she spelled W-A-T-E-R emphatically.
+“In her other hand, she spelled W-A-T-E-R emphatically.
 I stood still, my whole body and attention fixed on the motions of her fingers.

-As the cool stream flowed over my hand, all at once, there was a strange stir within me, a misty consciousness, a sense of something remembered.
+As the cool stream flowed over my hand all at once, there was a strange stir within me—a misty consciousness, a sense of something remembered.
 “It was as if I had come back to life after being dead.”
-(Unification? you will read about unification in chapter two, however, we suggest you make a note of it here.)
+(Unification?
+(You will read about unification in chapter two; however, we suggest you make a note of it here.)

-Antonio Gramsci (source: Finding flow by Mihaly Csikszentmihalyi)
+Antonio Gramsci (source: Finding Flow by Mihaly Csikszentmihalyi)

-Antonio Gramsci, the philosopher of humanistic socialism, had such a strong influence on the development of European thought in this century, and on the eventual demise of Leninism-Stalinism.
+Antonio Gramsci, the philosopher of humanistic socialism, had such a strong influence on the development of European thought in this century and on the eventual demise of Leninism and Stalinism.
 Born in 1891 to a destitute family on the poor island of Sardinia, Antonio had a deformed spine and was sickly all through childhood.
 Their poverty became almost intolerable when his father, arrested on false charges, was imprisoned and could no longer support his large family.
 In an unsuccessful attempt to cure his hunchback, Antonio’s uncle would hang the child by his ankles from the rafters of the hovel in which they lived.
 Antonio’s mother was so sure that the child was eventually going to pass away in his sleep that every night she set out his one good suit and a pair of candles on the dresser so that the funeral preparations would take less time.

-Linus Pauling (source: Finding flow by Mihaly Csikszentmihalyi)
+Linus Pauling (source: Finding Flow by Mihaly Csikszentmihalyi)